 But what happens when you mash them up?
 Grab your headline for your top post on LinkedIn and combine it with the topic of your highest searched post on the site.
 Do these combinations give you ideas for new content?

 It might result in new ideas like…

-Make an infographic for… tips for your first day of work?
+- An infographic on … advice for your first day of work

-Or the ultimate apps needed … to get the best coffee in town?
+- The ultimate apps needed … to get the best coffee in town

 Get playful and silly – because the best new ideas come from there!